elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/index.md

 To set this up in the Promotions Builder:

 1. **Set a Condition**: Create a condition that excludes specific products, categories, or products with certain attributes from making the promotion eligible for a discount.
 For example, you might exclude products with the "Platinum Metal Type" attribute.
+To do this, see [Creating a Cart Items Condition](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-cart-items-condition).

 ![Scenario 7](/assets/promotion-example-scenario-7-1.png)

 2. **Set an Action**: Configure the promotion to apply a discount to eligible items that are not excluded.
 For instance, apply a 20% discount to eligible products in the "Fashion Rings Jewellery" category, but exclude products like the "Platinum Flower Ring" or those with the "Platinum Metal Type" attribute.
+To do this, see [Creating a BXGY Promotion](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-bxgy-promotion).

 ![Scenario 7](/assets/promotion-example-scenario-7-2.png)